cmoulliard/tomcat-qualification/README.md

 ./scripts/qualification.sh
 ```

-- Consult the report generated within the current folder and specifically the section
+- Consult the report generated within the current folder and specifically these section

 ```bash
 ========================================================